shoeffner/monty/02_VariablesAssignmentsFunctions/sheet.md

 archive (preferably zip), but it is okay if you upload them one by one.

-# Exercise 1: St. Nicholas' Living Space
+# Exercise 1: St. Nicholas' living space

 We can define St. Nicholas' house by three parameters: side $a$, base $b$, and roof height $h$.
 Find a formula to calculate the `area` of the geometrical